keymanapp/help.keyman.com/developer/17.0/guides/lexical-models/tutorial/step-3.md

 1. Install PrimerPrep (info at https://software.sil.org/primerprep, download from https://software.sil.org/primerprep/downloads)
-2. Run PrimerPrep (note that on the first run it often takes a couple of minutes; subsequent starts are faster)
+2. Run PrimerPrep (note that the first run might be slow; subsequent starts are faster)
 3. Click on the Add Text(s) button; select one or more plain text (UTF-8) files in the language to analyze
 4. The word list with frequency counts appears in the pane to the right